LivePersonInc/knowledge-center-archive/pages/documents/Bots-Automation/PostConversationSurvey/MigratingToConversationBuilder.md

 When making updates to custom reports, make new copies of the reports so that survey reporting is not impacted until you are ready to migrate.
 All Bot Studio survey bots will continue to work without disruption.

 1. Go to Conversation Builder.
 For each survey bot with custom reporting, access the **Bot Settings**, scroll down to **Generate IDs report**, and click the **Download** icon.
 This provides a mapping between Bot Studio and Conversation Build IDs.
-This report is only available for bots imported starting from Oct.
-1.
+This report is only available for bots imported starting from October 1, 2021.
 2. Go to Analytics Builder, and open your first custom survey report.
 3. Create a copy of the custom report so that you can make updates without breaking Bot Studio reporting.
 4. Update any hard-coded survey and question IDs in the report.
 5. Update the survey logic for any custom, closed-ended question to apply the appropriate labels for answer positions.
 6. Repeat this process for all custom surveys.

-**YOU’VE NOW COMPLETED ALL REQUIRED PREPARATION, AND ARE NOW READY TO MIGRATE**
+**YOU’VE NOW COMPLETED ALL REQUIRED PREPARATION AND ARE NOW READY TO MIGRATE.**

-**STOP: BEFORE CONTINUING, VERIFY THAT...**
+**BEFORE CONTINUING, VERIFY THAT...**

 * You have successfully completed all steps up to this point, including verifying your survey bots and updating custom reporting.
 * You are ready to migrate survey traffic to Conversation Builder.